TOAST-DOCS/TOAST-Cloud/en/public-api/partner-api.md

 !!! tip "Verify Partner Agreement"
 Checks whether the partner is the owner of the given project or organization, or has a partner agreement with the owner on the date of the query.

-!!! note "Query Scope Restrictions"
+!!! tip "Query Scope Restrictions"
 - Either projectId or orgId must be provided.
 - Both projectId and orgId cannot be set simultaneously.
 - Either tagIds or groupIds must be provided.